dotlang/language/README.md

 ## Standard package

 There will be another set of packages built on top of core which provide common utilities.
-This will be much larger and more complex than core, so it will be independent of the core and language (This part will be written in dotlang).
+This will be much larger and more complex than core, so it will be independent of the core and language (This part will be written in dotLang).
 Here is a list of some of classes in this package collection:

 - I/O (Network, Console, File, ...)
 - Thread and synchronization management